-Collection of Bharat Kala Bhavan: Five of the 71 coins (7.04%) assigned to Candragupta II in Gupta and Srivasta's catalogue of the Gupta gold coins in the collection of Bharat Kala Bhavan belong to the Belted group and should be reattributed to Candragupta III.
+Collection of Bharat Kala Bhavan.
+Five of the 71 coins (7.04%) assigned to Candragupta II in Gupta and Srivasta's catalogue of the Gupta gold coins in the collection of Bharat Kala Bhavan belong to the Belted group and should be reattributed to Candragupta III.
 The proportion of coins to be reassigned is within the same range as we saw for the coins of the Bayana hoard and the sample database used in this paper.
 The coins are listed in Figure 35.
-Note that one coin (an Altar variety of the Archer type) is already attributed to Candragupta III in this catalogue.
+One coin (an Altar variety of the Archer type) is already attributed to Candragupta III in this catalogue.
 However, Gupta and Srivastava place this king after Buddhagupta in the chronology.
 This is a good opportunity to note that the reattribution of the Belted group coins to Candragupta III provides additional support, on grounds of the coin weights, to place this king after Kumāragupta I in the chronology.

-Coin # Variety Tamgha Weight
+Coin no. Variety Tamgha Wt (g)

 73 Belt Diamond 8.18

 81 Sash ?
 8.17

 84 Sash Diamond 8.18

 85 Sword Circle 8.20

 86 Sword Diamond 8.24

-5 coins Ave erage weight: 8.19
+5 coins Average weight 8.19

-Figure 35: Coins for Reattribution in the Collection of Bharat Kala Bhavan
+Fig. 35.
+Coins for reattribution in the collection of Bharat Kala Bhavan